-"Satsuki no Mai" is Nikkei Student Union (NSU) Odori's thrid spring dance recital.
-NSU Odori is a group of UCLA undergraduate students who bring nihon buyo or traditional Japanese dance, to the UCLA and broader Los Angeles communities.
-They are under the direction of Bandō Hirohichirō (Nakamura Gankyō), the first non-Japanese citizen to become a professional kabuki actor in the history of kabuki theater.
+Nikkei Student Union (NSU) Odori's third spring dance recital, "Satsuki no Mai," showcases traditional Japanese dance performed by UCLA undergraduate students under the direction of Bandō Hirohichirō (Nakamura Gankyō), the first non-Japanese citizen to become a professional kabuki actor.

-Although I graduated from UCLA, I continued to design assets for NSU Odori and my Sensei's dance group, Kyo no Kai.
-I designed the flyer, poster and program for "Satsuki no Mai" similar to "Asahi no Matsu".
-In addition print graphics, I produced an animation for one of the performances called "Chōjū Giga" or "The Frolicking Animals."
+Despite graduating from UCLA, I still designed assets for NSU Odori and my Sensei's dance group, Kyo no Kai.
+I created the flyer, poster, and program for "Satsuki no Mai," which was similar to the previous recital.
+Along with the print graphics, I also produced an animation for "Chōjū Giga," also known as "The Frolicking Animals."

 The recital design reflects the meaning of its' name - "Dance of the Azaleas."

 I was inspired by typographical contemporary art for the recital design.
 These design examples demonstrate playful and artistic arrangements between letters/words and the flowers.
 I also like the sense of depth from the overlapping elements and subtle drop shadows.